JakubGluszek/remote-cursor/README.md

 # Remote cursor

-A quick little server to move navigate the screen primarily by the use of one's phone.
+A quick little server to navigate the screen primarily by the use of one's phone.

 ## Requirements